 CHICKEN For quick prep, use boneless, skinless chicken thighs.
 It’s just so easy to stuff and wrap with bacon.
 For a chicken breast version, see the notes below.

 STUFFING Use boxed stuffing mix for simplicity.
-Or if there’s time, prepare homemade Sausage Stuffing or use leftovers.
+Or if there’s time, prepare homemade Sausage Stuffing or use leftover cornbread dressing.
 It is important to ensure that the stuffing is cooled before adding to the chicken.

 BACON Bacon holds these bundles together and of course adds smoky savory flavor.